 What Is Post-traumatic Stress Disorder?

 Post-traumatic stress disorder (PTSD) is a type of anxiety disorder.
 It is triggered after encountering traumatic events in one's life.
 However, not everyone who undergoes a negative experience and stress has PTSD.
 Also, it may resolve by itself in some with the help of one's natural coping mechanism.
-In others, it can stay on and continue for a month, causing more struggles.
+In others, it can continue for a month, causing more struggles.
 Women are more affected than men.

-What Are the Causes?
+What Are the Causes of Post-traumatic Stress Disorder?

-• Physical, verbal or sexual abuse.
+• Physical, verbal, or sexual abuse.

 • Emotional stress.

-What Are the Symptoms?
+What Are the Symptoms of Post-traumatic Stress Disorder?

 Symptoms may start sooner or later after the traumatic event.
 So, it is important to wait for four weeks and observe if symptoms subside by themselves.
 The symptoms can be classified into four types.
 The intensity varies in every individual, depending on the type and extent of the trauma endured.